 In nearly all cases, a bind over order is only issued when there is a chance that the defendant will fail to appear at a future court date.
 This risk may be due to the severity of crime, whether there has already been a conviction, the past history of the defendant, or a combination of those and other factors.
 Generally, the order signifies there is a likelihood the individual will be incarcerated for a period of time, if convicted of the charges in question, but that may not always be the case.
 If the defendant takes a plea deal, for example, there may be no prison or jail time involved at all.

 After the defendant appears at the appropriate hearing the bind over order is void.
 If the judge issues no further orders regarding the disposition of the defendant, he or she is free to leave at the conclusion of the hearing.
-In some cases, another bind over order may be issued, especially if the defendant has other court dates.
+In some cases, another binding order may be issued, especially if the defendant has other court dates.
 In other cases, a sentencing order will take the place of the bind over order.

 In some US states, the term bind over can also mean that a case is being transferred to a higher court.
 For instance, if charges were initially issued from a municipal or magistrate court but the crime committed was a felony, the case would be transferred to a district court, and the process of doing this is called binding over.